Kelsea Ballerini discography

-American country pop singer Kelsea Ballerini has released five studio albums, three extended plays, one compilation album, one remix album, and 14 singles, including two as a featured artist.
+American singer Kelsea Ballerini has released five studio albums, three extended plays, one compilation album, one remix album, and 14 singles, including two as a featured artist.
 Her first three singles all reached the top of the Billboard Country Airplay chart, making Ballerini the first female artist since Wynonna Judd in 1992 to accomplish this feat.
 The third such single, "Peter Pan", also made Ballerini the first female to top the Country Airplay and Hot Country Songs charts simultaneously since the latter was reformatted in 2012.